llvm/llvm-project/clang/docs/FunctionEffectAnalysis.rst

 -----------------------------

-``std::function<R(Args...)>`` is generally incompatible with ``nonblocking`` and ``nonallocating`` code, because an implementation typically allocates heap memory in the constructor.
+``std::function<R(Args...)>`` is generally incompatible with ``nonblocking`` and ``nonallocating`` code, because a typical implementation may allocate heap memory in the constructor.

 Alternatives: